artemanufrij/metronome/README.md

-# Metronome designed for elementary
+# Metronome designed for elementary OS

 ### A simple mentronome written in Vala
 ![screenshot](Screenshot.png)